Bittu-the-coder/React_Complete_YouTube/README.md

    To preserve the learning timeline associated with the course, only bug fixes and issue-related pull requests will be accepted here.
 All other contributions should go through your fork, ensuring the main repository remains focused on its educational purpose.

 Thank you for your contributions, and we look forward to collaborating with you!

+i have clone this to my local system.